brightdigit/Speculid/README.md

 ### <img class="readme-only" src="/images/machinery.svg" height="25pt"/> Automate the process

 Speculid automates the process so **only one graphic file is needed**.
 Add Speculid to your build process and now the **conversions and resizing are automated** as part of the build process.
-Now there is no need for anyone to manually create each size for each device.
+Now there is no need for anyone to manually create each size for each device every time.

 </section>
 <section class="card half" markdown="1">